1996 California Proposition 218: Local initiative power to reduce or repeal agency-approved property-related levies

-Requirements for Existing, New, or Increased Property-Related Fees and Charges
+Requirements for existing, new, or increased property-related fees and charges

 Proposition 218 includes five legal requirements that every property-related fee or charge must satisfy.
 An agency may not extend, impose or increase any property-related fee or charge unless it meets all five requirements.
 The five requirements help ensure that any property-related fee or charge is a legitimate fee or charge and not a tax masquerading as a fee or charge.
 All property-related fees and charges are subject to and must comply with the five legal requirements.
 Property-related fees or charges existing when Proposition 218 became effective must have been in compliance by July 1, 1997.

 If a property-related fee or charge is prohibited under any of the five legal requirements, Proposition 218 does not generally prohibit that levy from being structured and imposed as a tax so long as all other applicable legal requirements are satisfied, including the voter approval requirement.

 For purposes of determining whether a property-related fee or charge complies with the five requirements, a member of the public may generally make a written request and receive a copy of any local agency supporting documentation pursuant to the California Public Records Act.
 The payment of a fee covering the direct costs of duplicating requested pages from any supporting documentation may also be required by the agency.

-Total Cost Requirement

-The first legal requirement is that the revenues derived from the property-related fee or charge must not exceed the funds required to provide the property related service.
-This is an aggregate cost requirement applicable to the combined cost from all parcels while the cost of service requirement contains a similar requirement at the parcel specific level.
-Use of the term "required" in the constitutional language is intended to preclude local agencies from levying property-related fees or charges for costs that are excessive, unreasonable or unnecessary.
-If voters believe a property-related fee or charge is excessive, unreasonable or unnecessary, exercise of the local initiative power under Proposition 218 to reduce or repeal the levy is also an available option.

-Proposition 218 has been construed by the courts to prevent local governments from transferring revenues from a water utility to a general fund, unless the transferred funds are reimbursing the general fund for legitimate expenses related to the water utility.
-For example, if a city's general fund is used to pay for some water utility overhead costs, a transfer of revenue to the general fund is legally permitted.
-If utility revenues exceed the cost of providing the service, the excess fees are considered a tax, and are not prohibited outright, but must instead be approved by the voters as a separate tax.

-Use Requirement

-The second legal requirement is that revenues derived from the property-related fee or charge must not be used for any purpose other than that for which the property-related fee or charge was imposed.